buzzgreyday/sspaghetty/README.md

-# Sspaghetti 🍝
+# SSpagheTTY 🍝
-Sspaghetti is easy; a Digital Ocean CLI based bash automation script for automatic firewall whitelisting of IPs and ports (when your IP changes).
+SSpagHeTTY is a Digital Ocean CLI based bash automation script for automatic firewall whitelisting of IPs and ports (when your IP changes).
+Easy as real spaghetti.

 ## Install
 1. Download the sspaghetti